Damage tolerance

 In engineering, damage tolerance is a property of a structure relating to its ability to sustain defects safely until repair can be effected.
 The approach to engineering design to account for damage tolerance is based on the assumption that flaws can exist in any structure and such flaws propagate with usage.
-This approach is commonly used in aerospace engineering, mechanical engineering, and civil engineering to manage the extension of cracks in structure through the application of the principles of fracture mechanics.
+This approach is commonly used in aerospace engineering, mechanical engineering, and civil engineering to manage the extension of cracks in structures through the application of the principles of fracture mechanics.
 A structure is considered to be damage tolerant if a maintenance program has been implemented that will result in the detection and repair of accidental damage, corrosion and fatigue cracking before such damage reduces the residual strength of the structure below an acceptable limit.

 History

 Structures upon which human life depends have long been recognized as needing an element of fail-safety.
 When describing his flying machine, Leonardo da Vinci noted that "In constructing wings one should make one chord to bear the strain and a looser one in the same position so that if one breaks under the strain, the other is in the position to serve the same function."